grubaughlab/CT-SARS-CoV-2/update2/README.md

 One of the newly sequenced genomes (Yale-020) is member of a lineage of viruses that seems to be circulating locally in Connecticut over the past weeks.
 These genomes were collected from residents of the New Haven County and surrounding areas.
 The data for the specific lineage is still limited, and as we sequence more genomes, we may be able to estimate the extent of the viral spread from this region in CT.

 In other branch of the tree are four genomes sequenced by the Yale initiative, one of them sequenced in the last week as part of this report.
 These genomes are group within a cluster of viruses with most likely origin in Western Europe, representing at least one introduction of this lineage in the United States at some point in February.

+Finally, one of the genomes (Yale-012) groups together with other 12 genomes sequenced by our team.
+These samples were collected from residents of many distinct locations in CT, such as the sourthern CT towns/city of New Haven, West Haven, Greenwich, Woodbridge, and Stratford, as well as Bethlehem, Litchfield, and Berlin, in the northern part.

 ---